y2737924daohegua/corber/pages/cli.md

 ### Build

-Runs a corber build by building your JS application, copying assets to the Cordova web directory, and building the Cordova application.
+Runs a corber build by building your JavaScript application, copying assets to the Cordova web directory, and building the Cordova application.
 To learn more, [read here](/pages/workflow/building).

 | Options     | default   | desc |
 |------------ |---------- | ---- |